 Source: Planetary boundaries: Guiding human development on a changing planet

-• Climate change (core boundary): At this point this shouldn't be a surprise, human activity is having an impact on the climate.
-The atmospheric concentration of \rm{CO_2} is used as a proxy to measure this impact.
+is used as a proxy to measure this impact.
 As of 2015 it was estimated that the safe zone ended at 350 part per million (ppm) and that the danger zone started at 450 ppm.
-Have a look at today's concentration.
+Have a look at today's concentration. - Biosphere integrity (core boundary): The biosphere integrity is measured by the extinction rate, i.e. the speed at which species disappear.
+The background rate (the rate without accounting for the human pressure) is estimated to be one extinction per million species-year

-• Stratospheric ozone depletion: Depending on your age, you might have heard of this one as we went pretty far beyond the boundary in the 1980s. resulting in the ozone hole.
+. - Stratospheric ozone depletion: Depending on your age, you might have heard of this one as we went pretty far beyond the boundary in the 1980s. resulting in the ozone hole.
 This is an example of a PB that has been transgressed in the past where proper action brought us back in the safe zone.
 It corresponds to the concentration of ozone in the stratosphere.

-• Ocean acidification: This is tightly linked to the \rm{CO_2} emissions as part of these emissions are dissolved in the Ocean resulting in its acidification.
-The main concern is the incapacity of organisms such as plankton and shellfish to develop their shells if the acidity gets to high, impacting in turn all of the food chain.
+emissions as part of these emissions are dissolved in the Ocean resulting in its acidification.
+The main concern is the incapacity of organisms such as plankton and shellfish to develop their shells if the acidity gets to high, impacting in turn all of the food chain. - Biogeochemical flows: We have mentioned the carbon cycle in a previous post, but it turns out that other chemical elements also have their own cycles that can be affected by human activities.
+In particular, the heavy use of fertilizers in agriculture is impacting the abundance of Phosphorus

-• Freshwater use: This is the global maximum amount of water retained from rives, lakes, reservoirs and renewable ground waters stores.
-There are important regional variations but as of 2015 the global freshwater consumption was estimated at 2600 \rm{km}^3 per year.
-The end of the safe zone is estimated at 4000 \rm{km}^3 per year and the beginning of the danger zone at 6000 \rm{km}^3 per year.
+in the environment, having an impact on water ecosystems. - Freshwater use: This is the global maximum amount of water retained from rives, lakes, reservoirs and renewable ground waters stores.
+There are important regional variations but as of 2015 the global freshwater consumption was estimated at 2600

-• Land-system change: The area of forest land as a percentage of the original forest cover.
+per year. - Land-system change: The area of forest land as a percentage of the original forest cover.
 It is linked both to climate change (as the forest is a carbon sink) and to the biosphere integrity (as deforestation reduces the habitat of many species).
 As of 2015 the global coverage was 62% with a safe zone ending at 75% and a danger zone starting at 54%.

-• Atmospheric aerosol loading: Aerosols are particles in suspension in the air.
+- Atmospheric aerosol loading: Aerosols are particles in suspension in the air.
 They have a notorious impact on human health (the publication mentions 7.2 million related deaths per year) and can also impact the ES.
 The quantity of aerosol can be measured locally by looking at the optical depth of the atmosphere, but the publication provides no global average.

-• Novel entities: They correspond to new chemicals, engineered materials and engineered organisms that were not previously existing in the ES, together with the anthropogenic rejection of natural elements like heavy metals.
+- Novel entities: They correspond to new chemicals, engineered materials and engineered organisms that were not previously existing in the ES, together with the anthropogenic rejection of natural elements like heavy metals.
 Given the complexity of the problem (the article is talking about more than 100,000 commercialized substances, not including nanomaterials and plastic polymers) there is currently no simple control variable to monitor.

 As of 2015 we had entered the danger zone for two planetary boundaries: biosphere integrity and biogeochemical flows.
 We had exited the safe zone for two others: climate change and land-system change.